Dong Hee Lee

 codes

-This study used a capsaicin source to stimulate nociception of the tongue and explored changes in functional brain networks during the duration of this pain in the mouth.
-We found that as pain decreases, orofacial regions integrate with subcortical and frontoparietal regions in the early stages, whereas they dissociate in the later stages.
-We also show that machine learning models can effectively predict pain changes.
-This study provides new insights into how dynamic interactions between brain systems organize and modulate the experience of pain.
+This study explored dynamic changes in functional brain networks during pain in the mouth, which provides new insights into how dynamic interactions between brain systems organize and modulate the experience of pain.

 Automated heart sound segmentation: a deep learning web platform for cardiac diagnostics